Farm Sector Profitability Expected To Weaken in 2015

 Farm asset values are forecast to decline by 3.5 percent compared to 2014, and farm debt is forecast to increase by 5.8 percent.
 The farm sector equity measure combines both of these, and is down by $123.9 billion, or 4.8 percent compared to 2014.
 The primary driver of the drop in asset values is farm real estate, down $49 billion (2.1 percent).
 Debt is driven by increases in both real estate debt (up 5.3 percent) and nonreal estate debt (up 6.5 percent).
 While the movements in the balance sheet show an increasingly leveraged farm sector, financial risk ratios remain in acceptable ranges for now.

 Get the 2015 forecast for farm sector income.

-Increase Is Forecast for Median Income of Farm Operator Households in 2015
+Median Income of Farm Operator Households Expected To Dip in 2015

-Median income of farm households is forecast to increase slightly in 2015, to $72,298, up from $70,718 projected for 2014.
+The median income of farm households has increased steadily over the past 5 years, peaking at an estimated $80,620 in 2014.
+However, farm household median income is forecast to decrease slightly in 2015, to $79,287.
 Given the broad USDA definition of a farm, many farms are not profitable even in the best farm income years.
-The projected median farm income of -$1,558 is essentially unchanged from the 2014 forecast of -$1,570.
-Most farm households earn all of their income from off-farm sources—median off-farm income is projected to increase 4 percent in 2015 to $66,361.
+The projected median farm income of -$1,504 is lower than the 2014 estimate of -$869.
+Most farm households earn all of their income from off-farm sources—median off-farm income is forecast to increase 4 percent in 2015 to $72,494.
 (Note: Because they are based on unique distributions, median total income will generally not equal the sum of median off-farm and median farm income.)
-See more financial statistics for farm operator households.

 Get the 2015 forecast for farm household income.